carterwward/py-allotax/README.md

 The `py-allotax` implements a python interface to the `allotaxonometer` library.
 The tool here provides a way for users to input data and arguments and receive back a saved plot!
 The tool is designed to be used in a command line or in a python notebook in a few lines of code (see usage instructions at the bottom).

-## Structure
-- inside `src`:
-    - <u>`generate_svg.py` is the main script to generate the pdf.
-You can run this from command line or in a notebook.</u>
-    - `AllotaxChart.js` and `generate_svg_minimum.js` are the JavaScript files calculating the data and generating the plot in HTML before piping when `generate_svg.py` is run.
-    - `utils.py` contains helper functions to convert your data files between `csv`, `json`, and `js` formats if needed.
-    - `convert/`: test data
-    - `data/`: where you can place your data
-    - `output_charts/`: where the output html and pdf will be saved (see output examples here)
-- `allo_diagram.drawio` is a diagram of the allotaxonometer ecosystem.
-- `raw_requirements.txt` contains the raw requirements for the project which will eventually be used for packaging.
-- Once you set up your ecosystem, you will see `node_modules/`, which will contain the `npm` packages.

 ## Installation steps

 1. If JavaScript tool installs are needed (never used or installed `npm`, `nvm`, `node`):